 Inquiry seminars are designed exclusively for first-year students.
 These courses help you transition to college by guiding you through the ways in which college-educated people ask questions, gather information to address the questions, and then share with other people what they've learned.
 Inquiry seminars are small, no more than 25 students per section, and you'll work with your classmates to explore and find answers to important questions in an academic discipline.
 Your professor will work with you on both the topic and the best techniques for learning.
 Incoming freshmen at Clarion choose their top three choices for an inquiry seminar and are placed according to their preferences.
 Incoming freshmen should log into their D2L to complete their Inquiry Seminar placement module.

-The following INQ 100 courses will be offered during the 2018-2019 academic year.
+The following INQ 100 courses will be offered during the Spring 2019.
 Below each title there is a brief description of the course.
-We have also indicated whether the course will be offered during Fall 2018, Spring 2019 or during both semesters.
+First-year students who did not take or pass an Inquiry 100 course during the Fall 2018 semester must take it in Spring 2019.

 Have you ever asked yourself why you hate stuff that everybody else loves?
 Have you ever tried really hard to enjoy what some people consider to be a “cool” band, only to fail miserably at it?
 Are you secretly ashamed of some things you really like or don’t like?
 In this Inquiry Seminar, students will explore the factors that shape our tastes in many areas such as music, books, movies, art, leisure time activities and food.
 We’ll discuss related issues—such as how what we love and hate defines us and others (as jocks, nerds, foodies, snobs, etc.).
 And, to boot, we will also learn how to become more understanding and tolerant of other people’s tastes.